smnookin/smnookin.github.io/_posts/2015-10-05-your-filename.md

 Because the group’s advisers at MIT Medical fall into this category, navigating issues involving child abuse can be tricky for Peer Ears.
 Florentine says that by omitting names, she can seek guidance from advisers while preserving a student’s privacy.

 “Because we don’t tell them the name, they don’t have anything to report.
 We’re the liaison between MIT students and Mental Health, and in order for us to be trusted, we cannot be mandatory reporters, but we’ll try to make sure you get your problems solved.”

 At the same time, Florentine would strongly urge students to report the abuse.

 “Something I learned from my experience at the hotline is that if someone tells me there’s abuse in their family, we’d urge them to report it with us.
 Even if you give someone a name, there’s not much they can do.
 In order to report, you really do need the person you’re talking with to work with you and do it together.
-As a Peer Ear, it’s our job to work with people and make sure they feel comfortable with reporting things.
+As a Peer Ear, it’s our job to work with people and make sure they feel comfortable with reporting things."